nondescryptid/opendoc-state-court-judgments/2019_SGDC_113/report.md

 7       The Accused graduated from the National University of Singapore in 2006 with a Bachelor’s Degree and practised as a dental surgeon after his graduation.
 From 2006 to 2008, the Accused practised at the National Dental Centre.
 He was with Vista Dental Surgery from 2008, and joined TSD sometime in 2011.

 8       TSD was a group of dental surgery clinics, with each TSD clinic operating under a separate limited exempt private company.
 The sole shareholder and director of each of the TSD clinic was Dr Goh Chin Chye Cecil (“Goh”).
 TSD had a practice manager, Mdm Yeo Meow Koon (“Yeo”).
-Yeo was responsible for, _inter alia_, the “schedules of dentists and nurses” and the preparation and submission of “relevant documents on behalf of TSD’s patients for claims” made under the Central Provident Fund Medisave scheme[\[note: 1\]](#Ftn_1).
+Yeo was responsible for, _inter alia_, the “schedules of dentists and nurses” and the preparation and submission of “relevant documents on behalf of TSD’s patients for claims” made under the Central Provident Fund Medisave scheme[^1].
 In addition, Yeo was responsible for the preparation of documents, in consultation with the relevant dentists, for auditing purposes.

 9       At the time the offences were committed, TSD had nine dental clinics island-wide with about 30 dentists, working either full-time or part-time.
 The Accused and Dr Ang Kiam Hau Steven (“Ang”) were working full time at TSD at the material time.

 10     During the time the Accused was with TSD, he was rostered to work at three of the dental clinics under TSD.
 The Accused was paid based on the fees collected from the patients: TSD would deduct and retain the costs incidental to the dental procedures performed/treatment rendered, and the Accused would then receive 50% of the balance.
-The Accused resigned from TSD in 2014[\[note: 2\]](#Ftn_2).
+The Accused resigned from TSD in 2014[^2].

 #### The Fraudulent Scheme

-11     Sometime in 2009, Ang devised a scheme of making dishonest Medisave claims by certifying in Letters of Certification that dental procedures were performed on patients over numerous days, when that was not the case, with the intention of dishonestly inducing the CPF Board to disburse multiple claim amounts to TSD (the “Scheme”)[\[note: 3\]](#Ftn_3).
+11     Sometime in 2009, Ang devised a scheme of making dishonest Medisave claims by certifying in Letters of Certification that dental procedures were performed on patients over numerous days, when that was not the case, with the intention of dishonestly inducing the CPF Board to disburse multiple claim amounts to TSD (the “Scheme”)[^3].

-12     Claims that could be made from a CPF members’ Medisave accounts was regulated under the Central Provident Fund (Medisave Account Withdrawals) Regulations (the “Regulations”) and a patient was only to use his Medisave savings to pay for medical procedures carried out by an approved medical institution and an approved medical practitioner[\[note: 4\]](#Ftn_4).
+12     Claims that could be made from a CPF members’ Medisave accounts was regulated under the Central Provident Fund (Medisave Account Withdrawals) Regulations (the “Regulations”) and a patient was only to use his Medisave savings to pay for medical procedures carried out by an approved medical institution and an approved medical practitioner[^4].
 Claims were further regulated in terms of the type of procedure for which claims could be made, the amount of each claim which could be made in relation to each procedure, and the number of claims that could be made within a particular day.
-The claims were generally capped[\[note: 5\]](#Ftn_5).
-The Scheme essentially “split up” single procedures into “multiple procedures”, thereby circumventing the daily withdrawal limits under the Regulations[\[note: 6\]](#Ftn_6).
+The claims were generally capped[^5].
+The Scheme essentially “split up” single procedures into “multiple procedures”, thereby circumventing the daily withdrawal limits under the Regulations[^6].

 13     When Goh found out about the Scheme, he decided to implement the Scheme in the dental clinics under TSD.
-Through Yeo, Goh put in place a centralised system of processing and submitting dishonest Medisave claims made by the dental clinics, and also encouraged the dentists in TSD to adopt the Scheme[\[note: 7\]](#Ftn_7).
+Through Yeo, Goh put in place a centralised system of processing and submitting dishonest Medisave claims made by the dental clinics, and also encouraged the dentists in TSD to adopt the Scheme[^7].

 14     Liew came to know of the Scheme when he joined TSD, and participated in it.
-He knew that he would benefit from the Scheme since a patient would more likely choose dental procedures which did not require him to pay out-of-pocket[\[note: 8\]](#Ftn_8).
+He knew that he would benefit from the Scheme since a patient would more likely choose dental procedures which did not require him to pay out-of-pocket[^8].
 The Scheme required the patient to receive financial counselling from the staff of the relevant TSD dental clinic.
-Once the staff ascertained that the patient had sufficient savings in his CPF account, the patient would be advised that he would be able to utilise his savings to pay the full costs of his procedure through a “package” offered by TSD[\[note: 9\]](#Ftn_9).
+Once the staff ascertained that the patient had sufficient savings in his CPF account, the patient would be advised that he would be able to utilise his savings to pay the full costs of his procedure through a “package” offered by TSD[^9].

 15     If the patient was agreeable to using his CPF savings to pay for the full costs of his treatment, the Accused would proceed to perform the procedure on the patient.
 Multiple claims would then be made against the patient’s Medisave account through the Scheme.
 In order for the false claims to be made, the TSD staff would work out the number of Medisave claims and the type of “surgical procedures” to be assigned to these claims, so that the full costs of the procedure could be claimed.
 Fictitious surgery dates would also be assigned to these false claims, on which no surgery was in fact carried out, to circumvent the withdrawal limits imposed under the Regulations.
-A patient who agreed to the Scheme was required to sign on multiple blank Medisave Authorisation Forms and the Accused would also sign on an equivalent number of blank Letters of Certification to facilitate the making of false claims to the CPF Board[\[note: 10\]](#Ftn_10).
+A patient who agreed to the Scheme was required to sign on multiple blank Medisave Authorisation Forms and the Accused would also sign on an equivalent number of blank Letters of Certification to facilitate the making of false claims to the CPF Board[^10].

 #### CAD Investigations